What is a limited company...

 The main responsibilities of the shareholders

-There are no real legal responsibilities but clearly in bigger companies they hold The Board to account and have the power to demand the removal of directors or even the whole Board.
+There are no real legal responsibilities but clearly in bigger enterprises they hold The Board to account and have the power to demand the removal of directors or even the whole Board.
 They may also demand that a company is run in a different way but of course this would require a majority vote.
-This is obviously irrelevant in a one person or ‘household’ company.
+This is obviously irrelevant in a one person or 'household' venture.

 A word about Limited Liability

-Whilst a company is technically only liable up to the value of its net assets, this doesn’t protect directors from being pursued for negligent behaviour or actions.
+Whilst a company is technically only liable up to the value of its net assets, this doesn't protect directors from being pursued for negligent behaviour or actions.
 Negligence might include failure in respect of responsibility 2 above.
-Indeed, in a one-person company it is almost bound to be negligence that leads to insolvency.
-Proper professional insurance and taking financial responsibilities seriously is essential.
+Indeed, in a one-person venture it is almost bound to be negligence that leads to insolvency.
+It is essential to obtain proper professional insurance and to take financial responsibilities seriously.

 Please click this link